Online solo strings intensive (osSI)

 Do I have to be in the US to participate?

 Absolutely not!
 We would love for international students to participate.
 You will have to be available for lessons, auditions, and sessions, but we will do our best to schedule around your time zone.
-All sessions will take place in the morning for anyone in Asia, and will also be recorded for future viewing.
+Several events take place in the morning or evening for students in Asia, and will also be recorded for future viewing.

 What time zone are the events in?

 All events will be stated in EST (New York time) and will occur from 10am-around 7 or 8pm.
-Sessions will happen in the morning, masterclasses happen in the evening, and auditions/lessons will happen all day.
+Auditions/lessons may happen any time but we will work around your availability and time zone.
+Most events happen in the afternoon or evening, Eastern Time.

 How are faculty assigned?